 As a person ages, the past becomes longer and the future becomes shorter.
 For the righteous, however, it’s different.
 When the purpose of life is not just self-gratification but doing mitzvahs and good deeds, we are able to transcend time because good deeds are eternal.
 We take them with us to Olam Haba, the World to Come, and they stand us in good stead forever.
 When we can look back with satisfaction on all that we have done in life then the past is indeed a friend.
 The future is uncertain because we have to continue doing good deeds throughout life, but time passing need not make us feel anxious.
 It all depends on our attitude: if our purpose in life is purely the pursuit of pleasure, then the past is going to provoke anxiety.
 But if our purpose in life is pursuing good deeds, we can look back on the past with a sense of accomplishment.

-The Dubna Magid quotes the verse in Tehillim which says Ki elef shanim b’eynecha k’yom etmol, “in Your eyes, G-d, a thousand years is like a bygone yesterday.”
-Obviously from G-d’s perspective time has no meaning; He is above time.
-But the Dubna Magid explains that throughout Tanach the number one-thousand always symbolizes maximum numeracy.
+The Dubna Maggid quotes the verse in Tehillim, which says: “In Your eyes, G-d, a thousand years is like a bygone yesterday.”
+Obviously, from G-d’s perspective, time has no meaning, He is above time.
+But the Dubna Maggid explains that throughout Tanach the number 1 000 always symbolises maximum numeracy.
 Thus the verse is saying that even a thousand years, once they’ve already passed, are just a bygone yesterday.
 If our whole focus is self-gratification, even if life were a thousand years long it would still not be enough; it would feel like one day that has passed and wouldn’t bring us one more moment of joy.
 Hence a person looking back on life might despair, because it’s gone.
 But a person living a life of good deeds has no reason to despair.